U.S. SNI bought nearly all remaining shares in Polish TVN

-WARSAW, Aug 27 (Reuters) - U.S. media group Scripps Networks Interactive bought nearly all remaining shares in Polish broadcaster TVN, planning to delist the company from the Warsaw bourse, a brokerage running the deal said on Thursday.
+WARSAW (Reuters) - U.S. media group Scripps Networks Interactive SNI.N bought nearly all remaining shares in Polish broadcaster TVN TVN.WA, planning to delist the company from the Warsaw bourse GPW.WA, a brokerage running the deal said on Thursday.

 SNI, which already owned 52.7 percent in TVN, bought additional 156.7 million shares, DM Banku Handlowego brokerage said.